vadimpk/image-resizing-server-go/README.md

 # image-resizing-server-go
 HTTP API for uploading, optimizing, and serving images.
 Written in Go.

-Application consists of 2 parts: HTTP API server for uploading and downloading images and server for optimizing and resizing images.
-Images are sent from HTTP server for optimizing via RabbitMq queue.
+Application consists of 2 services: an HTTP server for uploading and downloading images and an optimizing service for resizing images.
+Images are sent from the HTTP server to the optimizing service via the RabbitMq queue after uploading.
+\
+Local file storage is used as a repository for storing images.
-Image optimization in this realization is simple resizing into smaller size images (75%, 50% and 25% from original size).
+Image optimization is simply resizing into smaller-sized images (75%, 50%, and 25% from original size).

 ## usage
 To run locally, you need RabbitMq server running.
-You can execute `make run-rabbit` – that will start RabbitMq docker container on ports 5672 and 15672 on your local machine.
+You can execute `make run-rabbit` which will start RabbitMq docker container on ports 5672 and 15672 on your local machine.
 If you'd like to start your own RabbitMq server, please make sure to change configuration files in `configs/` directory.
+\
 Then run
 ```
 make run-api